CESNET/du-docs/docs/expose.md

 If `tls` section is used, TLS will be terminated at NGINX Ingress.
 The application must be set to communicate over `HTTP`.
 Communication between Kubernetes and a user is over `HTTPS`.

-*IMPORTANT
+‼️*IMPORTANT*

-TLS is terminated at the cluster boundary in NGINX Ingress.
+TLS is terminated at the cluster boundary when using NGINX Ingress.
 Communication within the cluster is not encrypted, especially within a single cluster node.
 If this is a problem, the user must omit the `tls` and `anotations` sections and provide a certificate and key to the Pod itself.

-*IMPORTANT
+‼️*IMPORTANT*

 Some applications are confused by being configured as `HTTP` but exposed as `HTTPS`.
 If an application generates absolute URLs, it must generate `HTTPS` URLs, not `HTTP`.
 Kubernetes Ingress sets the `HTTP_X_SCHEME` header to `HTTPS` if it is TLS terminated.
-For example, for *django*, the user must set SECURE_PROXY_SSL_HEADER = ("HTTP_X_SCHEME", "https")`.
+For example, for *django*, the user must set `SECURE_PROXY_SSL_HEADER = ("HTTP_X_SCHEME", "https")`.
 A common header used for this situation is `X_FORWARDED_PROTO`, but this is not set by Kubernetes NGINX.
-It is also possible to expose `HTTPS' configured applications.
+It is also possible to expose `HTTPS` configured applications.
 See *HTTPS target* below.

 #### Custom Domain Name (FQDN)